Skip to content

 What was interesting to me was how many outdoor adventures and national parks there were along the journey, particularly in Provence.

-I expected medieval towns, vineyards and lavender farms; I didn’t expect to be kayaking deep gorges or hiking coastal capes.
+I expected medieval towns, vineyards, and lavender farms; I didn’t expect to be kayaking deep gorges or hiking coastal capes.

+It really allowed for an all-encompassing trip.
 And these national parks aren’t just in the countryside, but in the cities.

-For instance, Marseille not only allowed us to stay in a homey family-run castle complete with a pool, onsite hiking trails, and expansive terrace views, but to visit an urban national park.
+For instance, Marseille not only allowed us to stay in a homey family-run castle complete with a pool, onsite hiking trails, and expansive terrace views but to visit an urban national park.

 Calanques National Park encompasses 201 square miles, including the rugged terrain of the Massif des Calanques, which Andy and I hiked and scrambled.